VICTORIAN

 - Uploaded files are limited to 20MB

-- For primary school aged children, group artwork will NOT be accepted (only one child per artwork)
+- For primary and secondary school aged children, group artwork will NOT be accepted (only one child per artwork)

 - For early learning/kindergarten both individual entries and collaborative entries will be accepted